Attn: Advanced Freelancers

 When do office hours and other live group sessions happen?

-Coworking sessions, Hot Seats, and Office Hours usually happen between 11:00 am and 1:00 pm ET (GMT-5).
-That being said, if enough members want or need a different time, we’ll mix it up.
+Coworking sessions, Hot Seats, and Office Hours usually happen at 11:00 am ET (GMT-5).
+That being said, if enough members want or need a different time, we occasionally mix it up.